qwc-services/qwc-qgs-cache-preseed/README.md

 Docker image for pre-seeding the QGIS Server QGS project cache.

-This image will periodically query the capabilities for all QGS projects below the projects directory to ensure that the projects are cached in the QGIS Server project cache, helping to avoid slow server responses which occur when a project is not in cache.
+This image will periodically query the capabilities for all/selected QGS projects below the projects directory to ensure that the projects are cached in the QGIS Server project cache, helping to avoid slow server responses which occur when a project is not in cache.